hasansyedCS/hasansyedCS/README.md

 # 😎 About Me

-I'm a Computer Science student passionate about **data science, software development, and self-improvement**.
+I'm a Computer Science student passionate about **data science, and cloud engineering**.
 I love exploring complex problems, building projects that make an impact, and sharing my learning journey.

 ---